 My name is Ross Poulton.
-I'm pushing 30, and I'm a problem solver.
+I'm 30-something, and I'm a problem solver.

-I've got a pretty broad collection of interests: computers & IT, fatherhood, music, photography, and craft beer.
+I've got a pretty broad collection of interests: fatherhood, running, music, photography, barbeque, and craft beer.
 I've written a little about some of those things below.

 Walking, hiking, trekking, tramping, whatever you want to call it.
 Walking in the great outdoors is awesome.
 My adventures have been relatively limited, with walks throughout country Victoria, Tasmania, and Nepal.

 That photo is me at Gokyo Ri, 5,457m altitude, one of the most amazing places on the planet.
-The triangular mountain abve my head is Mount Everest (8,840m)
+The triangular mountain above my head is Mount Everest (8,848m)

 Well, occasionally.
 I don't regularly write blog posts, but you can see everything that I have written in my blog archive that dates back to 2006.
 Most of my older posts are somewhat technical, but recently it's got more of a mix of personal, business, and technical.

 I want to help pay forward the success (and, lets be honest, luck) in my consulting career.
 There's a bunch of things I'd like to chat about so get in touch if I am able to help you out at all.